savagelysubtle/the_aichemist_codex/architecture_docs/search.md

 # Search Package Documentation

 ## Overview
 The Search package provides comprehensive search capabilities using multiple search technologies.
-It implements full-text search with Whoosh, fuzzy matching with RapidFuzz, metadata search with SQLite, and semantic search using FAISS and sentence-transformers, all with asynchronous operations support.
+It implements full-text search with Whoosh, fuzzy matching with RapidFuzz, metadata search with SQLite, semantic search using FAISS and sentence-transformers, and regex pattern matching, all with asynchronous operations support.

 ## Components